Model-robust standardization in stepped wedge cluster randomized trials: Introduction

 In the general context of cluster randomized trials (CRTs), both \citet{imai2009essential} and \citet{kahan2023estimands} pointed out that a single parallel-arm CRT can be associated with multiple estimands, each answering a different research question.
 As two typical examples, the individual-average treatment effect (i-ATE) represents the expected difference in outcome due to treatment for the population of individuals across clusters, whereas the cluster-average treatment effect (c-ATE) estimates the expected difference in outcome for the population of clusters.
-These two estimands not only differ conceptually by the unit of inference but also numerically when the cluster size is informative,\citep{kahan2023informative,kahan2024demystifying,wang2022two} meaning that cluster size is associated with the outcome and/or the treatment effect.
+These two estimands not only differ conceptually by the unit of inference but also numerically when the cluster sizes are informative \citep{kahan2023informative,kahan2024demystifying}; that is, cluster size is associated with the outcome and/or the treatment effect.
 Such differences can arise due to variations in cluster-level characteristics, differential access to resources, or systematic differences in participant baseline risk factors.
-In SW-CRTs, estimand considerations could become more complex due to the staggered implementation of the intervention across different periods, possibly requiring other features beyond the distinction between i-ATE and c-ATE.
-Expanding on the initial discussion of informative cluster size and estimands in parallel-arm CRTs by \citet{kahan2023estimands,kahan2024demystifying}, \citet{lee2024should} have recently clarified the conditions when different working models can consistently estimate i-ATE and c-ATE under informative cluster sizes in parallel-arm CRTs with a baseline period.
-Under SW-CRTs, \citet{chen2024model} has defined a class of weighted average treatment effect estimands to account for informative cluster-period sizes, and identified i-ATE, cluster-period ATE (cp-ATE), and period ATE (p-ATE) as three members of typical interest.
-In CRTs including a baseline period, the c-ATE and cp-ATE are inherently equivalent, as are the i-ATE and p-ATE.
-Furthermore, under a two-period cluster randomized crossover design, \citet{lee2025what} has inherited the estimands definition in \citet{chen2024model}, but has additionally pointed out that the c-ATE is the fourth estimand of interest in longitudinal CRTs more generally.
-These prior works have also clarified the importance of working model choices in consistently estimating the desired target estimands under informative cluster sizes (including informative cluster sizes, period sizes, and cluster-period sizes).
+In the presence of multiple periods, estimand considerations are more complex and require other features beyond the distinction between i-ATE and c-ATE. \citet{lee2025should} recently clarified the conditions when different working models can consistently estimate i-ATE and c-ATE under informative cluster sizes in parallel-arm CRTs with a baseline period.
+Under SW-CRTs, \citet{chen2024model} defined a class of weighted average treatment effect estimands to account for informative cluster-period sizes, and identified i-ATE, cluster-period ATE (cp-ATE), and period ATE (p-ATE) as three members of typical interest.
+Furthermore, under a two-period cluster randomized crossover design, \citet{lee2025estimated} inherited the estimands definition in \citet{chen2024model}, but has additionally noted that the c-ATE is the fourth estimand of interest.
+These prior works have suggested the importance in addressing informative sizes (including informative cluster sizes, period sizes, and cluster-period sizes) for defining estimands in more complex CRTs.